galaxyproject/training-material/topics/computational-chemistry/tutorials/setting-up-molecular-systems/tutorial.md

 > ### {% icon hands_on %} Hands-on: Data upload
 >
 > 1. Create a new history for this tutorial
-> 2. Import the files from the [Google Drive](https://docs.google.com/document/d/1VlTfyYqFz2dJP_95Zec10eLr-1GhP3KpA31EGX8fLzI/edit?usp=sharing)  [PDB](https://files.rcsb.org/download/7CEL.pdb) or from the shared data library
+> 2. Import the files from the [Google Drive](https://docs.google.com/document/d/1VlTfyYqFz2dJP_95Zec10eLr-1GhP3KpA31EGX8fLzI/edit?usp=sharing) or from the shared data library.
 >
 >    {% include snippets/import_via_link.md %}
 >    {% include snippets/import_from_data_library.md %}
 >
 > 3. Rename the datasets
-> 4. Check that the datatype
+> 4. Check that the datatatype is correct
 >
 >    {% include snippets/change_datatype.md datatype="datatypes" %}
 >
-> 5. Add to each database a tag corresponding to ...
->
->    {% include snippets/add_tag.md %}
->
 {: .hands_on}

 # Modelling with CHARMM-GUI
 It is convenient to setup the molecular system using a tool such as CHARMM-GUI.
 Alternatives methods are possible.

-### {% icon tip %} Tip: Viewing figures
+> ### {% icon tip %} Tip: Viewing figures
 > * Some of the figures are screenshots and it may be difficult to make out details
 > * Right-click on the image and choose 'Open image in new tab' to view
 > * Zoom in and out as needed to see the content
 {: .tip}

 ![CHARMM-GUI interface](images/charmmgui.png "The CHARMM-GUI interface")